MaharjanGagan2057/blog-node-project/notes .md

 ## To start project:
-1.create an folder an open in vs code
+1. create an folder an open in vs code
-2.open cmd and command nmp init
+2. open cmd and command nmp init
-3.create a new folder inside and name app.js and wiite this mandetory code:
+3. create a new folder inside and name app.js and wiite this mandetory code:

 const express=require('express');
 const app=express();